DNXLabs/terraform-aws-ecs-app-scheduler/README.md

 This terraform module is an AWS ECS Application Module for Scheduler without an Application Load Balancer (ALB)

-This module is designed to be used with `DNXLabs/terraform-aws-ecs` (https://github.com/DNXLabs/terraform-aws-ecs).
+This module is designed to be used with [DNXLabs/terraform-aws-ecs](https://github.com/DNXLabs/terraform-aws-ecs).

-This modules creates the following resources:
+The following resources will be created:

  - IAM roles - The cloudwatch event needs an IAM Role to run the ECS task definition.
 A role is created and a policy will be granted via IAM policy.
  - IAM policy - Policy to be attached to the IAM Role.
 This policy will have a trust with the cloudwatch event service.
 And it will use the managed policy `AmazonEC2ContainerServiceEventsRole` created by AWS.